Making Swift package assets work in SwiftUI previews

 )

-When you define resources for a package, the package will generate a .module bundle that you can use to access any embedded assets and resources.
+When you add resources to a package, it will generate a .module bundle that you can use to access any embedded assets and resources.
 Tools like SwiftGen also use this bundle to access resources from the package.

-However, while this works great within the package, SwiftUI is currently not able to use the .module bundle in external previews.
-Any previews that refer to external package assets in any way will crash.
+While this works great within the package, SwiftUI is currently not able to use the .module bundle in external previews.
+Trying to access module assets will cause a preview to crash.

-This bug is discussed in great detail here and here, where Skyler_S and Jeremy Gale proposes creating a custom bundle that adds additional ways to resolve a bundle when it’s being used in a SwiftUI preview.
+This bug is discussed in here and here, where Skyler_S and Jeremy Gale shows how you can creat a custom bundle to resolve a bundle differently in a SwiftUI preview.

 Creating a custom bundle